nooku/guides.nooku.org/request-response/introduction.md

 # Request and Response

-The entire request and response cycle in Nooku is pretty straight forward, but there are many parts to the puzzle and it is important to understand how all of the bits fit together.
+The entire request and response cycle in Nooku is pretty straightforward, but there are many parts to the puzzle and it is important to understand how all of the bits fit together.

 Think about the request/response cycle within HTTP: